‘A Shared Cup and other works’

 Bloomfield Gallery, Sydney

-Explanation of the Painting, “The New Humanity – A Shared Cup of Billy Tea”
+About: “The New Humanity – A Shared Cup of Billy Tea”

 This has been done on oiled paper, using charcoal and oil paint, combed through to produce a corrugated texture.
 The work has been approached from the point of view of producing a simplified, faceted description of form with a closer concern for surface texture.